civican/legisinfo/42-1/bills/C-78/bill_text.md

 ### Section 30

-No employee **shall** be dismissed, suspended or laid off solely on the ground that garnishment proceedings permitted by this Part may be or have been taken with respect to **that employee**.

-> **Explanatory Note**:
-> Existing text of section 30:
-> *Existing Text*:
-> > No employee may be dismissed, suspended or laid off solely on the ground that garnishment proceedings permitted by this Part may be or have been taken with respect to him.
+No employee shall be dismissed, suspended or laid off solely on the ground that garnishment proceedings permitted by this Part may be or have been taken with respect to that employee.

 ### Section 103

 The heading of Part II of the French version of the Act is replaced by the following:

-## Distraction de prestations de pension pour l'exécution d'ordonnances de soutien **financier**
+## Distraction de prestations de pension pour l'exécution d'ordonnances de soutien financier

-> **Explanatory Note**:
-> Existing text of the heading:
-> *Existing Text*:

 ### Section 104